Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/General Circle.md

 ## Why
 ![](assets/FoundationalEcologySmall.jpg)
-- Ensuring the Foundations own existance and fostering the Networks essence
+- Ensuring the Foundations survival and existance while fostering the Networks essence.
-- Facillitating the flow of information between roles, domains and the network
+- Facillitating the flow of information between roles, domains and the wider network.
 - Supporting governance implementations
 - Supporting departmental sub-circles and lead links
 - Preparation and handling undelegated work